KevinTheMix/CheatSheets/# IT/Ruby.md

 Actually, a method such as swap() is unnecessary in Ruby: `a,b = b,a`.

 Everything in Ruby is an objet and calling a method on an object means sending a message to that object (i.e. 'instance.send(:method)').
-Example: in `object.method(..)`, the Receiver is the object, and the Message corresponds to the method name and parameters.
+Example: in `object.method(…)`, the Receiver is the object, and the Message corresponds to the method name and parameters.

 Every method is Ruby has a receiver, even if implicit (in which case we need to look at the context to determine what it is) In an instance method it's the instance, and in a class method it's the Class itself